novix-sa/Pyplan/docs/User Guide/Model.md

 ### Button
 A button is created as a way to run scripts that make use of the model.
-Any custom task, like for example assigning a valu
+Any custom task, like for example assigning a value or definition to a node, can be executed running a button.

 ### Module
 ### Text